Rainwater Harvesting Systems

 A rainwater collection system can be used to supply water for irrigation and/or potable use.
 In urban areas, rainwater is typically collected to supplement irrigation needs but in rural areas, rainwater is typically collected to supply the whole household with drinking water.
 Rainwater harvesting systems are also being used increasingly for stormwater management purposes as a green infrastructure or low impact development technique.

 Any contractor can put a downspout into the top of a cistern and call it a rainwater collection system.
 We believe a rainwater collection system is defined by the details.
 Rainwater collection systems should NOT become dysfunctional, maintenance hogs, or eyesores.
 We provide systems that are designed with function, sustainability, and aesthetics in mind.
 Therefore, quality, both in materials and in workmanship, is paramount to us.

 We provide a full suite of services for rainwater harvesting systems, depending on your exact need or phase of development.
 We are rainwater system engineers that offer system design but we are also “rainwater system general contractors”.
 Our customized systems can involve coordinating many different contractors depending on the type and extent of your rainwater harvesting system design.
 Therefore, from design to installation, we can take care of everything.

-While this will provide a general rainwater collection potential for your home or building, you will receive a detailed collection analysis with your consultation.
+While this will provide a general rainwater collection potential for your home or building, you will receive a detailed collection analysis with your estimate from us.

 We all know the importance of water.
 It is the lifeblood of our communities.
 It is the basis for our lifestyle and our community’s economic well-being.
 But we also know that our local water resources are constantly being threatened by population growth, drought, and pollution.